remotesynth/certifiedfreshevents/content/events/pixelpalooza-2025.md

 cost: 0
 ticket_url: https://www.crowdcast.io/c/pixel25
 homepage_banner: PixelPalooza2025.png
-description: PixelPalooza will explore all the ways we, as developers, can leverage media like images, video, audio and documents across our sites and applications.
+description: PixelPalooza will explore all the best practice we, as developers, can leverage media like images, video, audio and documents across our sites and applications.
-short_desc: PixelPalooza will explore all the ways we, as developers, can leverage media like images, video, audio and documents across our sites and applications.
+short_desc: PixelPalooza will explore all the best practices we, as developers, can leverage media like images, video, audio and documents across our sites and applications.
 draft: false
 featured: false
 layout: thejam